Ethnic cleansing of Georgians in Abkhazia: Ethnic cleansing (1992–1993)

 Confronted with hundreds of thousands of ethnic Georgians unwilling to leave their homes, the Abkhaz side implemented a process of ethnic cleansing to expel and eliminate the ethnic Georgian population in Abkhazia.

 The exact number of those killed during the ethnic cleansing is disputed.
 According to Georgian data, 5,000 civilians were killed and 400 were missing.
 Roughly 200,000 to 250,000 ethnic Georgians were expelled from their homes.
-The campaign of ethnic cleansing also affected Russians, Armenians, Greeks, some Abkhaz, and other minor ethnic groups living in Abkhazia.
 More than 20,000 houses owned by ethnic Georgians were destroyed.
 Hundreds of schools, kindergartens, churches, hospitals, and historical monuments were pillaged and destroyed.

 The 1994 U.S. State Department Country Report describes scenes of massive human rights abuse, which is supported by the findings of Human Rights Watch.
 According to U.S. State Department Country Report on Conflict in Abkhazia (Georgia):

 The [Abkhaz] separatist forces committed widespread atrocities against the Georgian civilian population, killing many women, children, and elderly, capturing some as hostages and torturing others ... they also killed large numbers of Georgian civilians who remained behind in Abkhaz-seized territory ...